ZuhRa-HashiMi/Zuhra-Hashimi/README.md

 <h3 align="center">A computer scientist and a software developer from Afganistan</h3>

 <p align="center">Currently, I am a remote student at Microverse training to become a Full-Stack Developer.
 I have a great passion for learning languages, frameworks and new technologies.
 In addition to that, I enjoy designing websites and bringing them to life with CSS.</p>
+<h5 align="center">I'm jotting you a quick note to let you know that I'm currently searching for a new career opportunity in [Software developer]
 ---

 <div align="center">